 Don’t be fooled by the seemingly high 10% cashback and generous $100 cashback cap – most people will not be able to get much out of this card.

 The $20-per-category split cap is what makes earning the cashback so tricky.
 In order to maximise your rebates, you must “swee swee” spend $200 in all 5 niche categories.
 But the average Singaporean doesn’t blow that much on things like grooming products and cruises every month, right?

 If you only manage to max out your rebates for more “normal” categories like online shopping and groceries, you will only earn $40, which is disappointing.
 And without dining and entertainment as a bonus category, the $800 min. spend criteria will be hard for most entry level cardholders to hit.

 I suspect that this card is meant to be used together with the CIMB Platinum MasterCard.
 When you combine the two, the bonus cashback categories cover almost everything imaginable – including dining, entertainment, groceries, petrol and online spending.

 But you’ll still need to spend minimum $1,600 monthly ($800 on each card), and each category is still capped at $20 cash back ($200 spend).

 Alternatives to the CIMB Visa Signature credit card

 Citi Cash Back Card – The Citi Cash Back Card is popular with those who need petrol discounts and rebates.
-The cashback is lower though: it’s 8% for dining, groceries and petrol, and there is no bonus cashback for online spend.
-The minimum spend requirement is significantly higher at $888 (huat, ah!) and the split cap is lower ($25 per category).
+The cashback is slightly lower, but the bonus categories are much more attractive (dining, groceries and petrol) so it’s easier to chalk up rebates.
+The minimum spend requirement is a bit higher at $888 (huat, ah!) and the split cap $5 more per category.